**Please note that we are no longer taking cases for Mirena Birth Control IUD**

 Desaree Nicole Lee Johnson filed a suit against Bayer after she suffered from a perforation of the uterus when the Mirena IUD moved from her uterus to the abdomen near the liver.
 She underwent surgery to remove it and shortly after she became pregnant.
 However, she subsequently sought treatment in the emergency room because of vaginal bleeding and a miscarriage.
 The plaintiff is distressed because she may now be infertile as a result of Mirena.
 In her complaint, Johnson accuses Bayer of knowingly releasing a defective and unsafe product.

 In another suit filed in California by Melody and Ronail Williams, the plaintiffs allege that Bayer is guilty of several actions, including negligent misrepresentation, fraud and failure to warn consumers of dangerous side effects.
 Melody Williams suffered from abdominal cramping and pain less than a year after being implanted with Mirena.
 The first attempt to remove the IUD was unsuccessful, and when a second surgery was attempted, doctors found that the device had “migrated though the opening of the plaintiff’s right fallopian tube.”
-As a result of Mirena, Melody Williams suffered from pain, infection and had to undergo numerous procedures.
+As a result of Mirena, Melody Williams suffered from pain, infection, and had to undergo numerous procedures.
 She accuses Bayer of negligence and “wanton and reckless disregard for the public safety.”

 Mirena Side Effects

 Mirena is at least 99 percent successful at preventing pregnancy, but it does not protect the user from sexually transmitted diseases (STDs).
-Despite some of the benefits of Mirena, there are also serious side effects that can occur in women who use it.
+Despite some benefits of Mirena, there are also serious side effects that can occur in women who use it.

 One of the biggest problems with Mirena is its tendency to move from the uterus, through the wall and into other parts of the body – usually the abdomen – and cause damage.
 Patients have reported incidences of perforation or penetration of the uterine wall after the implantation of Mirena.
 If the device penetrates the uterus, it can migrate into the intestinal cavity and cause further damage to internal organs, including abscesses, peritonitis, and obstructions or perforations of the intestines.